 Pretty scary.

+I'm not sure if this is exactly a day to "celebrate" but we can certainly do our part to save on the Earth's resources by walking rather than driving, having reusable containers (water bottles, food containers, coffee cups), and turning off lights when not using them.
 Let's lighten the mood a bit with our next holiday: National Tooth Fairy Day.
 As kids, most of us are told that loosing our baby teeth isn't such a bad thing because a magical, dentally-inclined creature comes around at night collecting baby teeth in exchange for an unestablished sum of money (my thought: whatever this "creature" can find under the couch cushions).
 Without this fairy tale, I sincerely believe that kids would feel self-conscious and hurt by the loss of their teeth.
 Now, I don't want to burst anyone's bubble, but most adults know that the Tooth Fairy does not exist.
 However, if you're a fan of the Santa Clause 3,

 Or Dwayne "the Rock" Johnson,